AlexCharlton/hyperscene-chicken/README.md

     [procedure] (set-node-bounding-sphere!
 NODE RADIUS)

 Set the radius of the node’s bounding sphere.
-This is important to set so that hyperscene knows when the node is inside a camera’s bounding volume or not.
+This is important to set so that Hyperscene knows when the node is inside a camera’s bounding volume or not.
 When a node is created, the bounding sphere radius is initially set to `1`.

     [procedure] (node-bounding-sphere NODE)